vaughnanton/fcc-tribute-page/README.md

 # fcc_tribute_page
-FreeCodeCamp's first project, first foray into HTML and CSS.
+First foray into HTML and CSS, via Code Camp's first project.
 Completed March '17.

 This project can be viewed at the following links: http://codepen.io/vaughnanton/pen/vxdbWr